Click below and find questions and answer – og what others have experienced...

 To TexCare.

-I don't think anyone with even a little honor would recommend flg. but I've done it anyway.
-Ruskin's clothes, lambskin and some other leather items I have put in the washing machine and on the wool program, and washed with TexCare, the result was nice.
-Note it is about the cheaper part of leather clothing.
-Depending on what the result is after washing, brush the 'thing' and put a little pressure on it.
-However, it is a personal assessment whether one dares to dare the "fur".
-I would just add that things have been impregnated afterwards.
+Hardly anyone with any sense of pride would recommend the following, but I've done it anyway.
+I put Ruskin's clothes, sheepskin, and some other leather items in the washing machine on a wool program and washed them with TexCare, and the result was great.
+Note that this concerns the cheaper part of leather clothing.
+Depending on the result after washing, the 'things' should be brushed and lie a little in press.
+However, it is a personal assessment whether you dare to risk it.
+I should add that the items have been impregnated afterwards.

 Question:

-I stand with a pair of dirty suede pants where both before and suede need to be washed, can it be done and with your products??
+I have a pair of dirty suede trousers that need to be washed, both the lining and the suede.
+Is it possible to do this with your products??

 Dorte